DRogalsky/burger/README.md

 # burger
 making a full stack app for practice that involved a list with burgers to eat.
-First deployed full stack application!

 ## Getting Started
 A deployed version of the app can be found here https://mighty-journey-36259.herokuapp.com/.